SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 Copyright 2022 Silvan Teufel / Teufel-Engineering.com All Rights Reserved.
 For Questions you can write to info@teufel-engineering.com

-V 1.X.X is deprecated soon, pleas switch to Version 2.X.X
+V 1.X.X is deprecated soon, please switch to Version 2.X.X

 ## Download the Plugin